Gabriella439/slides/nix-derivation/slides.md

     touch example0
 ```

-`Makefile`s are much simpler!
+The corresponding `Makefile` has less initial overhead

-`Makefile`s don't enforce that the command produces the declared product
+However, `Makefile`s don't ensure that the command produces the declared product

 For example, this is legal: